top of page

 Garth Caron 2023 Picture_edited.jpg

 Garth Caron is a descendant from the Caron/Gervais families from Batoche/Fish Creek Saskatchewan and Red River Valley.
 He has been a member of many Metis organizations throughout Canada.
 Garth has worked in the Airline Industry, for the Federal Government with CBSA and the RCMP administration and clerical staff.
 Garth has lived in many places throughout Canada and now calls Lake Country his home.
-Garth was voted in as the Vernon & District Metis Association’s Secretary in June of 2023.
+Garth was voted in as the Vernon & District Metis Association’s Secretary and Treasurer.

 Northern Lights